jefhei/openrouter-cli/README.md

 ### Security Considerations

-> âš ï¸ **Important**: MCP filesystem access gives AI models the ability to read and potentially modify files on your system.
+**Important**: MCP filesystem access gives AI models the ability to read and potentially modify files on your system.

 **Best Practices:**